Athlete Health & Safety

 - Included first aid and CPR certification as well as concussion education in Core Physical Education classes.

 - Modernized all athletic facilities within the last ten years.

-- Contracted with UCSF PlaySafe to provide the services of a certified athletic trainer in conjunction with the University of California, San Francisco, Department of Orthopaedic Surgery.
-The parent booster clubs and the District share in providing this service to coaches and athletes.
-The athletic trainer's major responsibility is safety of student athletes.
+- Contracted with Marin Health.
+The athletic trainer's major responsibility is the safety of student athletes.
 S/he may make decisions about the ability of an athlete to practice and play and must clear them for return-to-play after a concussion.

 The District believes that the medical care of athletes is the responsibility of the family.
 Injured athletes may be required to have clearance from a medical provider before returning to play.

 TUHSD trainers are contracted through Marin Health.
 All athletic trainers work with TUHSD programs from 2:00-7:00 p.m. on weekdays and on Saturdays (for scheduled events).
 Athletic trainers at each site are:

 - Americ Alvarado, ATC, Redwood High School, email@example.com, 415-945-3600, x.
 6615